 From there, seven lifts access some 77 trails spread across 660 acres of ski terrain—fully half of it covered by snowmaking to supplement the roughly 225 inches of snow that sift down onto the slopes over the course of the season.
 Its 1,725 vertical feet provide something for skiers of every ability, with 20% of the runs rated easy, the rest equally divided between intermediate and expert.

 Your first clue to the family-friendly nature of the ski area comes as you walk from the parking lot to the lodge.
 On the way, you pass Chipmunk Corner (more about that below), a tiny hill with a moving carpet where kids as young as 3 (or 5 if they’re snowboarder) can get introduced to skiing or snowboarding in a space all their own.

-The second clue is the lift ticket prices, which top out at $72 for adults this coming season--unless they are beginners, who pay only $38.
+The second clue is the lift ticket prices at my visit, which top out at $72 for adults this coming season–unless they are beginners, who pay only $38.
 There are also discounts for seniors, teens, and children 12 and under.
 Better still, kids under 46” in ski or snowboard boots ski free as do seniors 72+.
 And anyone not wanting to put in a full day can opt for a half day morning or afternoon ticket for $58.

 The lodge, too, is very family friendly with rows of big picnic tables indoors and a diverse and economical food court—breakfast fare in the morning, pizza, burgers, deli sandwiches, and salads at lunch, and gourmet coffee any time—though there’s no stigma if you bring your own lunch.
 Ski and snow board rentals are handled out of the lower level, which also houses a well-stocked retail ski shop, restrooms, and lockers.